-Response to Shareholder Feedback Corporate Social Responsibility A new Company corporate social responsibility webpage; New disclosures in our proxy statement to highlight our commitment to Corporate Social Responsibility; and Expanded approach to GRI reporting and changed the publication of our CSR report from a bi-annual to an annual basis to align with the release of our Proxy Statement and Annual Report.
+Response to Shareholder Feedback Corporate Social Responsibility New disclosures in our proxy statement and on our website to highlight our commitment to Corporate Social Responsibility.
+Expanded approach to GRI reporting and changed the publication of our CSR report from a bi-annual to an annual basis aligned with the release of our Proxy Statement and Annual Report.
 Board Composition and Refreshment Appointed Ms. Daphne Jones and Ms. Teri Fontenot to the Board; Committed to maintain an aggregate board tenure for independent directors with an average tenure of less than ten years; and Incorporated individual interviews into the director evaluation process on a bi-annual basis for increased accountability.
-Human Capital Management Strategy Implemented company-wide retention and investment initiatives; and Established a formal Diversity, Equality &amp; Inclusion philosophy and multifaceted program.
-Executive Compensation Instituted "double trigger" mechanics for newly granted equity awards Diversity, Equality & Inclusion Revised Governance Guidelines to affirm our commitment to a diverse Board; Doubled diversity vendor spend in 2019 and published white papers and surveys that highlight diversity issues; and Expanded diversity sourcing, candidate metrics, unconscious bias training, and employee resource groups across the enterprise.
-Pay Equality Revised the Company's Executive Compensation Philosophy to clearly articulate our commitment to human capital management and equal pay principles; and Implemented a process to ensure pay equality without regard to legal classification across our organization.
+Human Capital Management Strategy Implemented company-wide retention and investment initiatives.
+Established a formal Diversity, Equality & Inclusion philosophy and multifaceted program.
+Executive Compensation • Instituted "double trigger" mechanics for newly granted equity awards.
+Diversity, Equality & Inclusion Revised Governance Guidelines to affirm our commitment to a diverse Board; Published white papers and surveys that highlight diversity issues; and Expanded diversity sourcing, candidate metrics, unconscious bias training, and employee resource groups across the enterprise.
+Pay Equality • Implemented a process to ensure pay equality without regard to legal classification across our organization.